Things to do in West Cornwall

 Savoy Cinema – Causewayhead, Penzance, 01736 363330

 Walks – If you look in the Cornishman newspaper there are usually several organised walks advertised with local Ramblers Associations and they welcome visitors.
 The coastal path is clearly marked on the Ordnance Survey map and details of local walks are available in several publications which can be bought from the Boathouse Stores in Sennen Cove.
-Also refer to the South West Coast Path website – the path passes close to all properties on this website
+Also refer to the South West Coast Path website

 Surfing – Surfing lessons can be arranged at Sennen Cove